 Speaking of palpable brings me to the bad news.
-I woke up this morning swole up like the Right Reverend Dale E. Bread after Old Ben lit into him.
-I’ve got a bad tooth, or teeth, that didn’t take kindly to my date night Milk Duds.
-I’m guessing I’ve pulled out a filling or two and unsettling the core has resulted in a seismic eruption.
-While I’m waiting to see if the state of Georgia will allow me to travel to Blairsville to see my dentist, I’ve had the time to revisit one of my favorite books, “Letters From The Earth” by Mark Twain.
+I woke up this morning with my jaw swole up like a squirrel storing nuts for the winter.
+I’ve got a bad tooth, or teeth, that didn’t take kindly to my late night Milk Duds.
+I’m guessing I’ve pulled out a filling or two.
+Unsettling the core has resulted in a seismic eruption.
+While I’m waiting to see if I can get in for another emergency visit to see my dentist, I’ve had the time to revisit one of my favorite books, “Letters From The Earth” by Mark Twain.

 Now, for those of you not quite as familiar with Mr. Twain, he was very popular in his day and was quite wealthy as a result.
 He was kind of the Jeff Foxworthy of the 1800’s.
 Unfortunately, as it is today, new wealth wants to hang out with old wealth and the next thing you know, old wealth is still old wealth, but new wealth is no wealth.
 Mark Twain was broke towards the end of his life and his writing became a bit more sarcastic.
 The happy stories of Huckleberry Finn gave way to a much more cynical point of view.
 If you can find a copy of the book, I highly recommend it.